 The primary purpose of the Jones County Nature Center at Central Park is to provide a place for environmental education.
 Programs for the public, schools, and other groups are held regularly at the center.
 Central Park is located in the center of Jones County and is within a 15 – 30 minute drive from all communities in the county.

 The Nature Center has exhibit space and a medium sized meeting room with kitchenette.

 The Nature Center is open to the public from 1-5 PM on Saturdays and Sundays, from Memorial Day thru Labor Day weekend.

-(563)487-3541 or Michele at (319)481-7987 to make an appointment.
+Anyone interested in viewing the center at other times should call (563)487-3541 or Michele at (319)481-7987 to make an appointment.

 Nature Center Diorama Wall Taking Shape

 Donna Zimmerman of Monticello recently began painting the diorama background for the Central Park Nature Center lower level woodland scene.
 This scene will depict the Maquoketa River Valley from a bluff top view incorporating life like native animals and plants.
 Donna is not new to Central Park.
 She painted the original wetland and prairie scenes on the Nature Centers upper level wetland and prairie dioramas in 1998.
 We are glad to have her back at the brush and can't wait for the finished work of art she is creating.

 The Jones County Conservation Board would like to invite you to consider your meeting place and the many outdoor areas of Jones County as rewarding locations to learn about our natural environment.
 You will find our diverse ecosystems and wildlife offer many educational opportunities.